Comai-Lab/allprep/README.md

 This .tgz includes:

-allPrep-8.py - Single script to do all processing as detailed above.
+allPrep-13.py - Single script to do all processing as detailed above.

-no-demultiplex-allprep-8.py - Single script to all processing above, but does not demultiplex.
-For use on a directory of pre-demultiplexed files.
+README-barcode-file.txt - An explanation of the barcode file format sample-barcode-file.txt - An example barcode / index file

 interleaveSwitcher.py - This script will interleave two files or uninterleave a file.
 	This is only applicable to paired-end reads.
 "Interleaved" means that the two